feranick/DataSubmitter/README.md

 Launch from the terminal in the folder with data:

     DataSubmitter
+    DataGet

+### MongoDB: Quick installation
+While this is far from being a comprehensive guide, this will get you going.
+Install the required packages according to your OS.
+Then edit the config file:

+    sudo nano /etc/mongodb.conf

+to make sure the correct IP and port are selected.
+Restart the ```mongodb``` service.
+Then run:

+    mongo

+Set administration rights and authentication:

+    use admin
+    db.createUser({user:'admin',pwd:'carboniscool',roles:[{role:"userAdminAnyDatabase", db:'admin'}]})
+    use DataSubmitter
+    db.createUser({user:'user1',pwd:'user1',roles:[{role:"readWrite", db:'DataSubmitter'}]})
+    quit()

+Make sure the authentication is enabled in the ```mongodb.conf```.
+Edit the config by uncommenting this line:

+    auth = true

+Restart ```mongodb``` service.
+Use DataSubmitter/DataGet.

 ### Launcher
 The software will be automated through a script (DataSubmitter_launcher.sh).
 Since the RPi is